Chicken Rice Bowl with Soy-Mushroom Sauce

 - Once the chicken has cooled enough to handle, shred it into bite-sized pieces, transfer to a bowl and toss with 2 teaspoons of the sesame oil.
 Set aside.

 Try using a combination of full-flavored mushrooms like cremini, shiitake and/or oyster mushrooms.
-You can also use dried mushrooms in place of fresh ~ just soak them for about 30 minutes, drain and discard any tough stems.
+You can also use dried mushrooms in place of fresh.
+Soak them for 30 minutes, drain and discard any tough stems.